I created Pollen to overcome limitations & frustrations I repeatedly encountered with existing web-publishing tools.

 Did it work?
 Sort of.
 Source code went in; web pages came out.
 But it was also complicated and fragile.
 Moreover, though the automation was there, there wasn’t yet enough abstraction at the source layer.
 I started thinking about how I could add a source preprocessor.

 I had come across Racket while researching languages suitable for HTML/XML processing.
-I had unexpectedly learned about the secret kinship of XML and Lisp: though XML is not a programming language, it uses a variant of Lisp syntax.
+I had unexpectedly learned about the secret kinship of XML and Lisp: though XML is not a full-featured programming language, it uses a variant of Lisp syntax.
 Thus Lisp languages are particularly adept at handling XMLish structures.
 That was interesting.

 After comparing some of the Lisp & Scheme variants, Racket stood out because it had a text-based dialect called Scribble.
 Scribble could be used to embed code within textual content.
 That was interesting too.
 Among other things, this meant Scribble could be used as a general-purpose preprocessor.
 So I thought I’d see if I could add it to Pollen.